eikeakanam/TFLBikeRides/README.md

 - Demography of cyclists (Age, Gender, Race, Employment Status, Income Level, etc.)
 - Safety status (accidents free)
 - Comparison of the records and patterns with the year 2023 TFL cycling dataset
-- Comparison of cycling records and pattern with records obtained from other major cities
+- Comparison of cycling records and pattern with data obtained from other major cities across the United Kingdom